tanveera2001/my-portfolio-website-mern-stack/README.md

 - 📬 **Contact Form** – Users can send messages directly from the website
 - 📱 **Responsive Design** – Optimized for desktop, laptop, and mobile using **Tailwind CSS**
 - 🌐 **Deployment** – Hosted on Vercel

 ---

+## 📝 Problems & Solutions

+During the development of this project, I faced several challenges and found solutions for each:

+1. **Problem:** Handling image uploads in the React frontend and saving them to the backend.
+   **Solution:** Used `FormData` to send files via Axios and stored images in the backend folder with proper path saving in MongoDB.

+2. **Problem:** Secure authentication and session management for admin users.
+   **Solution:** Implemented JWT-based authentication with access and refresh tokens stored in HttpOnly cookies.

+3. **Problem:** Dynamic rendering of menu items with CRUD operations.
+   **Solution:** Created reusable React components and connected them with Express API endpoints using Axios.

+4. **Problem:** Responsive design and cross-device compatibility.
+   **Solution:** Used Tailwind CSS to make all components responsive and tested on multiple screen sizes.

+---